 - Accessing resources available to veterans and their family (like VA benefits)

-The Mesothelioma Justice Network is proud to assist veterans with mesothelioma today and every day.
+The Mesothelioma Cancer Network is proud to assist veterans with mesothelioma today and every day.
 We thank all Navy veterans for serving their country.